‘Upstanding’: Dexter the dog walks on two legs, inspires followers - NewsBreak

 Managing Dexter’s popularity has become a full-time job for Pasek.
 It seems there is something about this dog — at this time in our lives — that resonates with people all over the world.

 “Well, during the pandemic, everyone was absolutely bored, and we didn’t know what was going to happen.
-So Dexter really just inspired everyone to realize life would be OK and we could adapt no matter what, and I think his story just hit home to a lot of people,” Pasek said.WinCo to stop accepting credit card payments
+So Dexter really just inspired everyone to realize life would be OK and we could adapt no matter what, and I think his story just hit home to a lot of people,” Pasek said.Condoleezza Rice joins new Denver Broncos ownership group

 And while Dexter’s walking technique is like that of humans, his owner says humans have a thing or two to learn from him.